clanfear/SOC321/docs/syllabus.md

 [Savery 255](https://www.washington.edu/maps/#!/sav): `office_day` TBA

 ## Overview
-This course is intended to build practical skills in conducting quantitative analyses using programming and statistics.
-This knowledge is intended to be broadly useful wherever you encounter data in your education and career.
+This course is intended as an accessible, holistic introduction to quantitative data analysis using programming and statistics.
 General topics we will focus on include:

 * Cleaning and preparing data for analyses
 * Exploring data with graphics and summaries